slhck/ffmpeg-progress-yield/README.md

 ```

 It will show a progress bar, and once the command is done, show the ffmpeg stderr output.

-## API

-This program has a simple API that can be used to integrate it into other Python programs.

-For more information see the [API documentation](https://htmlpreview.github.io/?https://github.com/slhck/ffmpeg-progress-yield/blob/master/docs/ffmpeg_progress_yield.html).

 ## Caveats